Actipro/WPF-Controls/Documentation/topics/docking/layout-features/index.md

 ---
 # Overview

-Actipro Docking & MDI has an enormous feature set related to layouts, globalization and accessibility.
+Actipro Docking & MDI has an enormous feature set related to layouts, globalization, and accessibility.

 ## Layout Serialization